QR-Attendy/Attendy_Desktop/README.md

-# Attendy on Electron
+# Attendy on Destkop
-**Attendy on Electron** Is an Web app that let you record attendance via QR Code without a hastle by reducing the use of traditional way of recoding Student's attendance
+**Attendy on Desktop** Is an Web app that let you record attendance via QR Code without a hastle by reducing the use of traditional way of recoding Student's attendance

 ---